 Colleen Maria Lenihan (Te Rarawa, Ngāpuhi) is a photographer.
-Upon returning to NZ in 2016 after fifteen years in Tokyo, she began writing short stories.
-In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award, and a scholarship from The Creative Hub and Huia Publishers.
+On returning to New Zealand in 2016, after fifteen years in Tokyo, she began writing short stories.
+In 2017, Colleen received an Honourable Mention for the NZSA Lilian Ida Smith Award and a scholarship from The Creative Hub and Huia Publishers.
 She is thrilled to be selected for Te Papa Tupu 2018.

 I envied him that, wished I could feel like I was worthy too.

 It took me a ridiculously long time to see how wrong the belief that I wasn’t enough was.
 It took me even longer to begin trying to kill it with fire.
 But I’ve been working on it.

 Some of this irrational belief stemmed from my crippling anxiety.
 For the majority of my life it’s tarnished everything I’ve done.
 The voices in my head constantly told me how stupid I was, how unimportant I was, how bad I was at just about everything, how the world would just be better off if I wasn’t around.
 I used perfection as a crutch, because if I couldn’t get it perfect then I couldn’t move forward and take the next step.
 The risks were minimal.
 Life was safer that way.

 Of course, you can’t stay hidden when you’re a writer.
 At some point you actually have to send your stories out and let other people read them.
 At some point some of those stories are going to get published, and then people will occasionally leave reviews, and they aren’t necessarily going to enjoy what you wrote.